alienresident/Video-Portfolio/README.md

 	$root_dir = '';

 #### page elements

-Set the name of the website and the style sheet.
-Choose whether or not to be a responsive site.
-Choose whether to use `mediaelementjs` to normalize the html 5 and flash player.
+* Set the name of the website and the style sheet.
+* Choose whether or not to be a responsive site.
+* Choose whether to use `mediaelementjs` to normalize the html 5 and flash player.

+&nbsp;

-	$websitename = 'Simple Video Portfolio';
+	$websitename = 'Video Portfolio';
 	$stylesheet = $root_dir . 'css/global.css';

 	$responsive = true;
 	$mediaelementplayer = true;